cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto.md

 element of the group **SHOULD** be opaque and **MUST NOT** expose the underlying curve point or field elements.

-It should be possible for a ristretto255 implementation to change its underlying curve without causing any breaking change.
+It is expected that a ristretto255 implementation can change its underlying curve without causing any breaking change.
 The ristretto255 construction is carefully designed so that this will be the case, as long as implementations do not expose internal representations or operate on them except as described in this document.
-In particular, implementations **MUST NOT** define the ristretto255 functions as operating on arbitrary curve points, and they **MUST NOT** construct group elements except via decoding and the one-way map.
+In particular, implementations **MUST NOT** define any external ristretto255 interface as operating on arbitrary curve points, and they **MUST NOT** construct group elements except via decoding and the one-way map.
 They are however allowed to apply any optimization strategy to the internal